 I have been a mobile DJ, a landlord, a bar owner, and now a programmer, but the best thing I have ever been is a dad.
 I returned to college after several attempts at other professions to be a programmer.
 Currently I am an Applications Developer for a local university.
 I love to learn new technologies and my current position allows for me to learn and experiment with new things.
 I am also a teacher.
-I started teaching part time at a local college and enjoy every minute of it.
-One of my previous employers missions was to “Make a Difference in Someones Life”.
+Teaching part time at a local college is something I enjoy every minute of.
+One of my previous employers missions was to “Make a Difference in Someone’s Life”.
 Every day I try to Make a Difference, no matter how small.
 Teaching lets me make a difference and help someone achieve their goals and dreams.

 I am sure that everyone has researched for hours on how to do something, write some bit of code that will help them, or just lessons that we have learned in life.
 These are the things that we don’t do all the time if we did we wouldn’t need to write them down.
 They are the how do I setup a new development machine, or how do I set up source control.
 Others may include a specific way to complete a task.
 After working in the programming world for a few months I discovered there were things that I had figured out how to do and always counted on that I would have the code to refer back to.
 I then had to find another job.
 That code base was lost.
 Well at least the stuff I could not remember.

 I wanted a way to keep that code base, and take it with me where ever I went.
 I’m not posting specific proprietary stuff.
 Just how to do simple things with short pieces of code.
 I started this blog to accomplish this one simple goal.
 I know what you are saying that, “you can find this stuff all over the internet” and you would be right.
 A lot of what I post you will find it by doing a simple search.
 But often times I have found a reason for doing it a particular way and that I will include in the post.
 Another reason is I don’t want to wade through the depths of a search to find the way I did something three years ago.